 EDITOR’S NOTE: This article originally appeared on The Trillium, a new Village Media website devoted to covering provincial politics at Queen’s Park.

-MPP Michael Mantha, who's represented the northern Ontario riding of Algoma—Manitoulin for the New Democrats since 2011, has taken a leave from his duties as an elected representative.
+Mantha, who's held the northern Ontario riding of Algoma—Manitoulin for the New Democrats since 2011, has been on a leave from his MPP duties, as The Trillium first reported on Thursday.